dfelinto/blender-manual/manual/editors/3dview/sidebar.rst

    The rotation of the 3D Cursor.

 Rotation Mode
-   The Rotation mode of the 3D Cursor.
+   The rotation mode of the 3D Cursor.

 .. _bpy.types.SpaceView3D.use_local_collections: